| Background, History, and Evolution of

 wanting to pursue further research and investigation of the complex

-to be offered annually during the Spring semester and in the Harvard
+problems facing the global community.
+The course was offered annually during the Spring semester and in the Harvard

 have taken these courses both at Harvard in Cambridge Massachusetts